Martha: A Picture Story

 Best Documentary winner at 2019's Sydney Film Festival, the film documents the changing future of graffiti and photography.
 It illustrates the importance of observing, understanding and documenting the world, finding your passion in life, embracing it fully and being persistent in the pursuit of art and photography.

-This screening is in collaboration with Feelgood Film Club who will be hosting an introduction, workshop and photography competition.
+This screening is in collaboration with Feel Good Film Club Experience who will be hosting an introduction, workshop and photography competition.

 Details